tahiri-lab/iPhyloGeo_plus_plus/README.md

 ### Climatic data button :
 ![group_page_step](/img/readme-pic/Climatic-Button.png)

-On click this button will allow you to jump on the c
+On click this button will allow you to jump on the Climatic window.
+In this window you will first see a description of the steps to follow to create a Climatic Tree from a .csv file that you upload.
+In this window there is 4 differents pages that are available:
+ - `Get started !`: Describe the steps to follow to create a Climatic Tree.
+ - `Climatic Data`: When you click on the `File Browser` button and you upload a .csv file with climatic data the application will automatiquely display the `Climatic Data` page.

 ### Results button :
 ![group_page_step](/img/readme-pic/Result-Button.png)